-Garden City Aged Care Services forms part of Alzheimer's Queensland.
-We pride ourselves on delivering excellent care to the elderly.
-Care is given in line with the standards set out by the Department of Social Services.
+Rosalie Nursing Care Centre prides itself in delivering excellent care to the elderly.
+Care is given in line with the standards set out by the Department of Health & Ageing.

-Garden City Aged Care Services is committed to providing quality care services to its residents and operates within a quality management framework.
-Continuous improvement is an important component in providing excellent quality care and residents and/or their families and staff are encouraged to participate in the improvement process by completing surveys and submitting improvement ideas to the Director of Care.
+Rosalie Nursing Care Centre is committed to providing quality care services to its residents and operates within a quality management framework.
+Continuous improvement is an important component in providing excellent quality care and residents, their families and staff are encouraged to participate in the improvement process by completing surveys and submitting improvement ideas to the Director of Care.
 All suggestions are gratefully received and are explored as to their feasibility, taking into consideration the wishes of other residents, the philosophy of the Association, budgetary constraints, practical implications and, most importantly, the improved outcome for residents.
 These improvements are reported to all staff at staff meetings.

-When a resident enters Garden City Aged Care Services, it becomes his/her home and staff must at all times consider the residents as the hosts and themselves as visitors.
+When a resident enters Rosalie Nursing Care Centre, it becomes her home and staff must at all times consider the residents as the hosts and themselves as visitors.